 The “Bell of Shiroyama” was donated to Imayama hachi-man-gu Shrine in 1656 by Yasuzumi Arima, who was then lord of Nobeoka Castle.
 It was used from the 11th year of the Meiji era (1878) to the 32nd year of the Showa era (1957).
 It is also the oldest relic that refers to the city of “Nobeoka.”

 The Festival is held in November at the ruins Nobeoka Castle.
-It features Kagura performances of all areas of Japan, including mountain and ocean.
+It features Kagura performances in and out of the prefecture, including mountain and ocean.
 And some performances also invite audience participation.

 This two-day festival is held under the moonlight in November.
 On the first night, an object of worship is offered at a “sacred place."
 The second night features a boat parade and Kenka(fighting) Mikoshi.